Shakeskeyboarde/newest/README.md

 - Supports the same dependency in multiple categories (e.g. peer and dev).
 - _Only_ updates `package.json` (does not install updated versions).

+**Author's Note:** I'm hereby coopting the word "newest" to mean "latest, but only including released (un-tagged) versions".

 ## Usage

 1. Run the `npx newest` command.